 At a minimum, the insurance should protect you against trip cancellation and trip interruption, should you need to cancel your trip due to circumstances such as training injuries or sickness or emergencies.
 Ideally, insurance should cover high altitude trekking (not to be confused with "mountaineering" or "mountain climbing" which most insurance will not cover) and all medical and repatriation costs.

-For our customers residing in the USA, we recommend that you obtain the Great Outdoors Travel Insurance Plan, which provides coverage for high altitude trekking, trip cancellation, interruption and delay; lost, stolen and damaged baggage; medical expenses and emergency medical evacuation; and luggage delay, for a low cost.
-You can purchase the Great Outdoors Travel Insurance Plan online through Travel Guard.
+For our customers residing in the USA, we recommend that you obtain Travel Guard's Silver, Gold or Platinum plans, which provide coverage for high altitude trekking, trip cancellation, interruption and delay; lost, stolen and damaged baggage; medical expenses and emergency medical evacuation; and luggage delay, for a low cost.
+You can compare the Silver, Gold or Platinum plans and purchase online through Travel Guard.

 For our international customers, we recommend that you obtain travel insurance through World Nomads.

 Climbers are strongly advised to obtain travel insurance immediately after booking their trip.
 Travel Guard insurance covers trip cancellation due to pre-existing conditions only when insurance is purchased within 15 days of booking.